One of the largest in Tohoku! Highlights and Fun at Aquamarine Fukushima, an interactive aquarium in Iwaki City, Fukushima

 • Experience Gifu

-Aquamarine Fukushima Triangular Aquarium
+Aquamarine Fukushima "Tide Sea" Triangular Tunnel

 Inside the aquarium, which sparkles like a jewel, is a paradise for living creatures.